DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 ...
 ```

+{{< image src="unity-with-overlay.jpg" >}}

 Okay, you may think that this is **gross** and you are right.
 A hack like this
-doesn't seem right, and I feel you: I do not want anything near production with
+doesn't seem right, and I feel you: I don't want anything like that in production.
-that.

 For my use case, this isn't too much of an issue.
 Basically, I need to expose
 an API from Unity that would allow the native iOS app to query vertices, to